bttf/specter/README.md

 1. Clone the repository

-2. [Download](http://www.elasticsearch.org/download/) elastic search for your platform
+2. [Download](http://www.elasticsearch.org/download/) elastic search for your platform.
+Make sure it is running on [http://localhost:9200/](http://localhost:9200/)

 3. `cd` to the location where you cloned specter.
 Do an `npm install` to install all the dependencies and then `npm start` to run it.
 Specter should now be running on [http://localhost:3000](http://localhost:3000)